 Chase Freedom Unlimited®: Earn a $200 bonus after you spend $500 on purchases in your first 3 months from account opening.
-For a limited time, you'll earn 5% cash back on grocery store purchases (not including Target or Walmart purchases) on up to $12,000 spent in the first year and 1.5% cash back on all other purchases.
+You'll also earn 1.5% cash back on all non bonus category purchases.
 New cardholders are also eligible for a 0% intro APR for 15 months from account opening on purchases, after which you'll be charged a variable APR of 14.99% to 23.74%, depending on your creditworthiness.
 There is no annual fee.

 Hit Your Intro Bonus

 One of the best ways to earn a lot of credit card points fast is to score an introductory bonus, also known as a sign-up bonus.
 An intro bonus can be anything from tens of thousands of points or miles for award travel to hundreds of dollars in cash back.

 To earn an introductory bonus, you usually have to meet certain spending requirements.
 That might be as much as hundreds or thousands of dollars in purchases within a set period of time, like three to six months.

 Introductory bonuses can also vary widely, even for the same card, depending on when you apply.
 Be sure to read the fine print carefully and make sure you can meet any conditions while still spending responsibly and paying off your balances on time each month.
 Otherwise, you might be on the hook for interest charges and late fees that will wipe out the value of any points you earn.